ChRe777/TheGoodOnes/README.md

 Some interesting Rules from the book [The Art of Unix Programming](http://nakamotoinstitute.org/static/docs/taoup.pdf).

-1. Rule of Modularity: Write simple parts connected by clean interfaces.
+1. **Rule of Modularity**: Write simple parts connected by clean interfaces.
-2. Rule of Clarity: Clarity is better than cleverness.
+2. **Rule of Clarity**: Clarity is better than cleverness.
-3. Rule of Composition: Design programs to be connected to other programs.
+3. **Rule of Composition**: Design programs to be connected to other programs.
-4. Rule of Separation: Separate policy from mechanism; separate interfaces from engines.
+4. **Rule of Separation**: Separate policy from mechanism; separate interfaces from engines.
-5. Rule of Simplicity: Design for simplicity; add complexity only where you must.
+5. **Rule of Simplicity**: Design for simplicity; add complexity only where you must.
-6. Rule of Parsimony: Write a big program only when it is clear by demonstration that nothing else will do.
+6. **Rule of Parsimony**: Write a big program only when it is clear by demonstration that nothing else will do.
-7. Rule of Transparency: Design for visibility to make inspection and debugging easier.
+7. **Rule of Transparency**: Design for visibility to make inspection and debugging easier.
-8. Rule of Robustness: Robustness is the child of transparency and simplicity.
+8. **Rule of Robustness**: Robustness is the child of transparency and simplicity.